-At the Better Utah Institute, we aim to educate Utahns on issues of public concern and to increase civic engagement.
+The Better Utah Institute is a nonpartisan nonprofit that educates Utahns on issues of public concern and increases civic engagement.

 Civic engagement means we care about access to the polls, robust and accurate journalism and creating an active citizenry who participates in debates and issue-oriented discussions.
 Currently, Utah has some of the lowest voter turnout rates in the country – thirty years ago we were among the highest.
 While Utahns are actively engaged in their communities through volunteer opportunities, they are less apt to be engaged in the democratic process.